ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. Suppose that based on a random sample, a $95%$ confidence interval for the mean hours slept (per day) among graduate students was found to be $(6.5, 6.9)$.
+Q. Suppose that based on a random sample, a $95%$ confidence interval for the mean hours slept (per day) among graduate students was found to be $(6.5, 6.9)$.
 What is the margin of error of this confidence interval?

 <details><summary><b>Answer</b></summary>